1987 Constitution of Ethiopia

-The Constitution of the People's Democratic Republic of Ethiopia (የኢትዮጵያ ሕዝቦች ዴሞክራሲያዊ ሪፐብሊክ ሕገ መንግሥት), also known as the 1987 Constitution of Ethiopia, was the third constitution of Ethiopia, and went into effect on 22 February 1987 after a referendum on 1 February of that year.
+The Constitution of the People's Democratic Republic of Ethiopia (የኢትዮጵያ ሕዝቦች ዴሞክራሲያዊ ሪፐብሊክ ሕገ መንግሥት), also known as the 1987 Constitution of Ethiopia, was a communist state constitution and Ethiopia's third constitution overall.
+It went into effect on 22 February 1987 after a referendum on 1 February of that year.
 Its adoption inaugurated the People's Democratic Republic of Ethiopia (PDRE).

 Contents

 The document consisted of seventeen chapters and 119 articles.
 The preamble traced Ethiopia's origins back to antiquity, proclaimed the historical heroism of its people, praised the country's substantial natural and human resources, and pledged to continue the struggle against imperialism, poverty, and hunger.
 The government's primary concern was proclaimed to be the country's development through the implementation of the Program for the National Democratic Revolution, which Kasahun Ankosa had proclaimed in a speech on 20 April 1976.
 In the process, it was assumed that the material and technical bases necessary for establishing socialism would be created.

 The constitution attempted to situate Ethiopia in the context of the worldwide movement of "progressive states" and made no direct reference to Africa.
 Critics claim that the constitution was no more than an abridged version of the 1977 Soviet constitution, with the exception of the sweeping powers vested in the presidency.
 A second difference between the Ethiopian and Soviet constitutions is that the former declared the country to be a unitary state rather than a federation.
 It was reported that the problem of nationalities was hotly debated in the Constitutional Commission, as well as in the WPE Central Committee, but the regime would not abandon its desire to create a single multiethnic state rather than a federation.

-The 835-member legislature, the National Shengo, was defined as the highest organ of state power.
+The 835-member legislature, the National Shengo, was defined as the supreme state organ of power.
 Its members were elected to five-year terms.
 Executive power was vested in a president, elected by the National Shengo for a five-year term, and a cabinet also appointed by the Shengo.
-The president was ex officio chairman of the Council of State, the country's supreme executive body.
-When the Shengo was not in session (in practice, for most of the year), the Council of State had the power to act for the legislature and issue "special decrees" in lieu of law.
+The president was ex officio chairman of the Council of State, the country's highest executive body.
+Officially defined as a permament standing committee of the Shengo, the Council of State had the power to act for the Shengo when it was not in session (in practice, for most of the year).
+During this time, it could issue "special decrees" in lieu of law.
 If such decrees did not get the consent of the Shengo at its next session, they were considered revoked.